 In order to make our private changes public, we need to incorporate them into the public repo.

 - Make sure you have pulled in the latest changes from the public repo into the private repo (detailed in ‘Keeping repositories in sync’).

-- Merge any pending pull requests into the master branch of the private repo.
+- Merge any pending pull requests into the main branch of the private repo.

 - On the public repo, add the private repo as a new upstream remote: e.g.

 - Create a new branch on the public repo.